ecmwf/anemoi-graphs/docs/graphs/node_coordinates/text_file.rst

          idx_lon: 0
          idx_lat: 1

-Here, dataset refers to the path of the TXT file that contains the latitude and longitude values in the columns specified by `idx_lat` and `idx_lon`, respectively.
+Here, dataset refers to the path of the `.txt` file that contains the latitude and longitude values in the columns specified by `idx_lat` and `idx_lon`, respectively.